Code-Institute-Submissions/PaulSweeney-cmd-Benched_24-7-cmd./README.md

 * After discovering the collaboration incentive on page three, I would like to find out more about any personal appearances by past winners and what information they might have for me if I was to enter the competiton.
 * I would like to check if there are any changes to company policy and procedure regarding COVID-19 restrictions or otherwise.

-# - Design.
+# Design
 ## 1. Colour Scheme:
-* The colour scheme for the design consist of blacks, blues and whites.
+* The colour scheme for the design consists of blacks, blues and whites.
 I based these choices on the colour scheme featured in the home page hero image.
 I believe they go very well together and give the site a professional look.

 ## 2. Typography:
 * I chose to use the Abel Family & Open Sans Condensed fonts with the Sans-Serif font as the fallback incase of any issues.
 The fonts i chose seem to fit well with the flow of the page and they compliment the colour scheme very well.